Table of contents of the article:

 Are you still sure you want to recommend an F1 car to your friend?

-In the world of Hosting solutions, Amazon AWS it is the exact equivalent of an F1 car.
-Amazon AWS it could be a Ferrari F1, Google Cloud a McLaren, Microsoft Azure a Williams, let's say that regardless of very similar (often equivalent) solutions, they have such power and complexity that they can be compared to these top-of-the-range single-seaters in the world of F1.
+In the world of hosting solutions, Amazon AWS is the exact equivalent of a Formula One racing car.
+Amazon AWS could be a Ferrari F1 car, Google Cloud a McLaren, Microsoft Azure a Williams., let's say that regardless of very similar (often equivalent) solutions, they have such power and complexity that they can be compared to these top-of-the-range single-seaters in the world of F1.

-Therefore it is correct to state with full knowledge of the facts that in fact Amazon AWS is the best hosting infrastructure currently on the market.
+Therefore, it is correct to state with full knowledge of the facts that Amazon AWS is in fact the best hosting infrastructure currently available on the market.

 But what does infrastructure mean?
 It means that in fact it is a MACHINE, which could give great satisfaction and infinite versatility provided that THE PILOT is up to the level of the infrastructure, that is, that he knows the machine, its potential and is able to dominate it.

-The Spotify and Netflix systems analysts, for example, without knowing them, will certainly be excellent F1 drivers who certainly know the infrastructure well Amazon AWS and they also know how to master all the possible facets that a system like AWS makes available.
+The Spotify and Netflix systems analysts, for example, without knowing them, will certainly be excellent F1 drivers who certainly know the Amazon AWS infrastructure well and also know how to master all the possible facets that a system like AWS makes available.

-But how many improvised and mediocre system engineers or developers think they can fill their ignorance by buying solutions on Amazon AWS as if they were the panacea for all ills?
+But how many improvised and mediocre system administrators or developers think they can fill their ignorance by buying solutions on Amazon AWS as if they were the panacea for all ills?

 VS Money specifications.